 - Span attributes indicating type (“task”, “llm”, “tool”)

-After initial setup, you can update the plugin configuration by editing the environment variables in your.claude/settings.local.json file.
-This file is located in your home directory at ~/.claude/settings.local.json.
+After initial setup, you can update the plugin configuration by editing the variables in your project’s.claude/settings.local.json file or global claude code config in ~/.claude/settings.json.

 Configuration changes take effect the next time you start a Claude Code session.
 Exit any running sessions and start a new one to apply your changes.